Jonathan Djanogly: Professional career

 He joined SJ Berwin, London, in 1988 as a trainee solicitor, was admitted as a solicitor in 1990, and served as corporate finance partner between 1998 and 2009.
-Between March 2014 and May 2015, he earned £70,000 for 99.5 hours of consultancy work for SJ Berwin's successor firm, King & Wood Mallesons LLP.

 Political career

 Djanogly was elected as a councillor for Regents Park ward in the City of Westminster in 1994 and was re-elected in 1998.
-He unsuccessfully contested the safe Labour parliamentary seat of Oxford East at the 1997 general election where he was defeated by the sitting Labour MP Andrew Smith by 16,665 votes.
+He unsuccessfully contested the seat of Oxford East at the 1997 general election.
 Before the 2001 general election he was selected as the Conservative Party candidate for the safe seat of Huntingdon, following the retirement of former Prime Minister of the United Kingdom Sir John Major.
 Djanogly resigned from his council seat early in 2001, shortly before the general election campaign.

 At the 2001 general election, Djanogly held the Huntingdon seat comfortably with a majority of 12,792 votes and has remained as the MP for the constituency ever since.
 He made his maiden speech in the House of Commons on 2 July 2001.

-Djanogly held the Huntingdon seat (with revised boundaries) again in 2005 and 2010 with majorities of 12,847 and 10,819 respectively and in 2015 and 2017 on the same boundaries with majorities of 19,404 and 14,475 respectively.

 He served on the Trade and Industry Select committee from 2001.
 He also campaigned for better protection against animal rights extremists, who had been targeting employees of Huntingdon Life Sciences in his constituency.